pedrodamas1/Scraping-Car-Prices/README.md

    pip install -r requirements.txt
    ```

-3. Run the Jupyter notebook `used_car_price_prediction.ipynb` to explore the project in detail.
+3. Run the Jupyter notebook `analysis.ipynb` to explore the project in detail.

 ## Additional Resources